dream-tech-labs/practical-test/README.md

 ## Overview
 This is a practical test repo which may consist of multiple tests based on level of experience.
-Dont forget the most important thing of all etra effort is always appreciated. (bonus)
+Dont forget the most important thing of all extra effort is always appreciated. (bonus)

 ## Pre-requisites